 Almost a 120-year-old tradition, the Audubon Society’s Christmas Bird Count is one of the most important citizen-based efforts to scientifically gather data on bird populations across North America.
 Put on your long johns, get the kids out of the house and spend the morning hiking outside and charting the various types of birds in your neck of the woods.
 Your family will work with expert birders (compilers, as they’re called) that lead the tour and identify those feathered friends for you.
 Dates range from the middle of December through early January, though the majority of the birders go out on Christmas morning.

-Make a Meal for Charity
+Make a meal for charity

 You may know of someone whose family would be over the moon if a whole holiday meal were to show up on that special day.
 Contact your local food pantry to learn of a family to cook for.
 Before you start cooking, remember to inquire about food restrictions and talk to the family about the food you’ll be preparing to be sure your menu is right for them.
 Coordinate with the family ahead of time to maintain social distancing as well.

 Cook up New Traditions for the Holiday Season